mauro7inf/offtonic-audioplayer/README.md

 Offtonic Audioplayer can be used in an entirely configuration-based manner, meaning that you can use JSON to describe your sound rather than actual code.

 Behind the scenes, Offtonic Audioplayer uses `AudioWorkletNode`s, which may not yet be supported in all browsers.
 As of this writing, most of its features are supported on the latest Chrome and Firefox, but Safari does not yet support them, which means that Offtonic Audioplayer does not work on iOS.
 Previous iterations were based on `ScriptProcessorNode`s, which *are* available on Safari, but that API is deprecated (and its performance is terrible since it executes an audio callback on the main thread).
 So I guess don't use this if you want your web app to work on iOS.
-As of this writing, Firefox doesn't allow you to import modules in a worklet, so to get around this and allow processor classes to inherit from other processor classes, all processor classes are put into one big file (via a script).
-This could make extending the functionality of Offtonic Audioplayer trickier, unfortunately.
+As of this writing, Firefox doesn't allow you to import modules in a worklet, so to get around this and allow processor classes to inherit from other processor classes, a global object called `offtonicAudioplayer` is added to the `AudioWorkletGlobalScope`, and the processor classes are added there so that they can be retrieved in other processor class files.
+This workaround circumvents the module system, so it's up to you to ensure that modules are added to the `AudioContext` in the correct order.
+It's a bit of a headache, but at least Firefox users can still use your app, right?

 I'm sure you'll want to define your own custom oscillators and filters and whatnot, so the basic abstract classes should be fairly easy to subclass, but the best documentation for how to do that is, naturally, the code itself.
 This document will not list every single detail of what you need to know to do that, but I'll give you hints where applicable.